-In 2019 we identified and consulted on a range of issues and options.
-Taking into account feedback received we have developed a preferred option, which has been endorsed by Cabinet and Council.
+The preferred option builds on previous consultation exercises, including the issues and Options in 2019.
+It sought views on the preferred option, which has been endorsed by Cabinet and Full Council.
 It is still subject to evaluation including possible alternatives, potential sites and policies.
 At this stage specific sites are not identified although general areas considered appropriate for development are referred to.

 - Lydney, largely based around the existing allocated sites to the east of the town